Why You Need to Provide Spanish Chatbots to 13% of the U.S. Population

 This is all great information, but where do you go from here?

-Offering your apartment services in more languages than English is the best way to represent and serve non-English speaking renters.
+Offering your apartment services in Spanish, English, and other languages is the best way to represent and serve non-English speaking renters.